-There are a number of new features in IMOD 4.7 that are illustrated in this
+There are a several new features in IMOD 4.9 that are illustrated in this

 should either upgrade to it, or enter

 in the terminal and select the Etomo Tutorial that comes in your installed

 To get started, download the sample data set from our web site.
 Unpack the data by typing:

 containing the two raw stacks needed to start the tutorial, named BBa.st and

 BBb.st, respectively.
 There is also a subdirectory,

 containing all of the small working files left after completing the data set,

 as well a copy of the final reconstruction.

 To start Etomo, type: